You may benefit from our insurance adjuster courses.

 Texas has reciprocity with several other states for insurance purposes.
 Basically, if you complete the training course and want to move or sell insurance in another state, the process for getting your license in a state with reciprocity to Texas will be much easier.

-Texas has reciprocity with Colorado, Kansas, Nebraska, Tennessee, and California only with DHS.
+Texas has reciprocity with Oklahoma, Arkansas, Louisiana, and Florida only with DHS.
 So our insurance adjuster training course will be of benefit to you across the country in these specific areas.
 These states don’t have their own specific pre-licensing course, so the reciprocity among these states is mutually beneficial.

 Though these states do not have reciprocity with Texas, their training courses and requirements to be an insurance adjuster will be similar.
 For example, both Florida and Texas require new licensees to be at least 18 years old and must pass the respective states licensing courses.